In this article we'll explain how to use the Custom Rules options in our Redirection Manager.

 Using Custom Rules

-To use this feature, go to Redirects in the All in One SEO menu and you’ll see the Add New Redirection form.
+To use this feature, go to Redirects in the All in One SEO menu.

-Click on the Advanced Settings link to display the Custom Rules fields.
+Now click on the Advanced Settings toggle to display the Custom Rules fields.

 You'll see a drop down where you can select the rule type, and a field where you can enter the value to match on.